wuxc/pywin32doc/md/PyIPropertyStoreCache.md

 ## PyIPropertyStoreCache Object

-Property store that allows tracking of modification state.
-Inherits all methods of[PyIPropertyStore](#pyipropertystore).
+Property store that allows tracking of modification state\.
+Inherits all methods of[PyIPropertyStore](#pyipropertystore)\.

 #### Methods